 The quantum scenario on the checkerboard lattice is quite different.
-The ground-state is a (dressed) product of 4-spin $S=0$ plaquettes on uncrossed squares: this state breaks translational symmetry but not $C_4$ (the point group being defined at the center of an empty plaquette).
+The ground state is a (dressed) product of 4-spin $S=0$ plaquettes on uncrossed squares: this state breaks translational symmetry but not $C_4$ (the point group being defined at the center of an empty plaquette).
 It has a two fold degeneracy in the thermodynamic limit: this is easily seen in the symmetries and finite size scaling of the low lying levels of exact spectra.\cite{fsl03} The choice of the 4-spin $S=0$ states on the uncrossed squares corresponds to the most stable local configuration.
-The product of $S=0$ quadrumers is only weakly renormalized in the exact ground-state.\cite{fsl03}
+The product of $S=0$ quadrumers is only weakly renormalized in the exact ground state.\cite{fsl03}

 Excitations of this model have been studied in different approaches, exact diagonalizations\cite{f03}, series expansions,\cite{bh02} real space renormalization transformation.\cite{baa03} All the excitations (singlet and triplet) are gapped.
 The triplet excitations originate from the triplet excitation of an uncrossed plaquette, they are weakly dispersive with a large gap.
 The singlet excitations cannot be described so simply: from exact diagonalizations data one can suspect that some of these excitations come from the reorganization of two adjacent triplet on crossed squares.
-The Contractor Renormalization (CORE) method of Berg {\it et al.}\cite{baa03} on the other hand suggests that these excitations are domain walls between the two translated plaquette-VBC ground-states.
+The Contractor Renormalization (CORE) method of Berg {\it et al.}\cite{baa03} on the other hand suggests that these excitations are domain walls between the two translated plaquette-VBC ground states.